IBM/AI-on-Power-Level3/docs/lab-setup.md

 ### Summary
 Efforts are made to keep the lab instructions simple and easy to follow to cater to audience of all skill levels.
-We strive to use OpenShift GUI/console as much possible, but in some scenarios OpenShift console doesn't yet support some functionality in which case we switch to the `oc` CLI.
-Hence this lab will use OpenShift GUI/console and `oc` CLI both as necessary.
+We strive to use OpenShift console as much possible, but in some scenarios OpenShift console doesn't yet support some functionality in which case we switch to the `oc` CLI.
+Hence this lab will use OpenShift console and `oc` CLI both as necessary.